 How would you like to light your next Shabbos candles in Jerusalem?

 Well, unfortunately, I can’t promise you that… but these unique Jewish candlesticks will get you pretty close.

-These round Shabbos candle holders feature a beautiful scenery of the old city of Jerusalem, in a very special & intricate design.
+These round Shabbos candle holders feature the beautiful scenery of the old city of Jerusalem, in a very special & intricate design.

 Tip: These Shabbos candlesticks fit both are great for Sabbath and regular dinner candles, so you can even enjoy using them in a lovely or romantic dinner with your partner.